Pain with hip internal rotation? Here’s what to do about it.

 Why do you feel hip pain with internal rotation?

 Restriction and pain in hip internal rotation seems to be an epidemic in today’s hips.
-I experienced this with my own hips years ago and now I see this with many of my clients in hip pain.
+I experienced this with my own hips years ago and now I see this with many of my students.

 This might be groin pain with internal hip rotation.
 Or it can be more in the front of the hip when the pain arises with hip flexion and internal rotation.
 Others will feel it in the side of the hip more or even in the lower back/ql area.